pahuber/PHRINGE/docs/first_example.rst

 ------

 This will generate a FITS file called `data_{timestamp}.fits` containing the synthetic photometry data.
-Opening the file in a FITS viewer will reveal the following image:
+Opening the file in a FITS viewer will reveal (due to the randomness involved) something similar to the following image:

 .. image:: _static/first_example.jpg
     :alt: First Example